sheehyjohn/code4create/content/pages/home.md

 And you can play around with them at this [link](https://master.dpmvjabwn8zfu.amplifyapp.com/) (Video to Follow)

+Use this [link to download](https://github.com/sheehyjohn/c4c-games-210405-levels) the levels and edit them, and [this video] will step through that process

-Any drawings or sketches for background, please email to c4c.number01@gmail.com by Friday.
+Any drawings or sketches for backgrounds, please email to c4c.number01@gmail.com by Friday.

-If you need a guide with installation of the software to create the Levels, please check back later, as I'm finishing off those videos this morning.
+Video describing the levels to try out
+Installing the

 John